lydiabower/blog/_posts/2017-10-10-how-an-interest-rate-rise-would-affect-your-mortgage-payments.md

 Homeowners with an SVR are [overpaying an average of £4,900 a year](http://www.dailymail.co.uk/money/mortgageshome/article-4569160/You-paying-5k-year-mortgage.html) in interest alone for their mortgage.

-Any rate rise will make the SVR even more expensive, so as always it’s a good idea to remortgage to a more suitable deal before this point..
+Any rate rise will make the SVR even more expensive, so as always it’s a good idea to remortgage to a more suitable deal before this point.

 ### I’m on a tracker mortgage
 _Immediate change_